Teradata/stacki-wiki/wiki/Configuration/Partitioning-Configuration.md

 ### Raid

 Software raid can also be defined easily in a partition file.
-Do this instead of the dumb software RAID defined in the hardware BIOS your equally cheap and dumb Supermicro box came with.
+Do this instead of the dumb software RAID defined in the hardware BIOS your equally cheap and dumb white box or bottom of the line A-list vendor box came with.

 | NAME    | DEVICE | MOUNTPOINT     | SIZE  | TYPE     | OPTIONS                       |
 |:--------|:-------|:---------------|:------|:---------|:------------------------------|